-PACE offers an end to end service on advisory and consulting Legal HR services.
-The Indian law in relation to Human Resources (HR) is a complex combination of Central and State laws.
-Diverse laws govern the various aspects of HR such as employment, compensation, harassment at work, safety at workplace, termination, corrective action, policies, procedures, benefits administration and record maintenance.
-A multitude of compliance issues are required to be addressed by the employers from time to time.
+PACE offers end-to-end advisory and consulting legal HR services.
+The Indian law in relation to (HR is a complex combination of Central and State laws.
+Diverse laws govern the various aspects of HR, such as, employment, compensation, harassment at work, safety at workplace, termination, corrective action, policies, procedures, benefit administration and record maintenance.
+A multitude of compliance issues are required to be addressed by the employers from time-to-time.

-At PACE, our HR legal experts understand the intricacies involved in these HR-related laws and the difficulties faced by Corporations in complying and implementing a high level of corporate governence.
+At PACE, our HR legal experts understand the intricacies involved in the above mentioned HR laws and the difficulties faced by Corporations in complying and implementing a high level of corporate governance.
 Corporate governance broadly refers to the mechanisms, relations, and processes by which a Corporation is controlled and directed.
 It involves upholding the many interests of the stakeholders of a Corporation.
-Pace provides a comprehensive range of services to our clients that cover various aspects of HR as under:
+PACE provides the following comprehensive services to the client:

 Statutory Compliance Services are precisely what businesses need to become more effective and well-managed.
 In simple terms it means adhering to a set of rules and regulations.
 Statutory Compliance in HR refers to the legal framework and guidelines that an organization should adhere to while dealing with its employees.

-To ensure timely and efficient statutory compliance in an organisation, the following aspects must be in place:
+To ensure timely and efficient statutory compliance in an organization, the following aspects must be in place:

 - Unrestricted access to local and regional expertise

-- Knowledge of timelines for adherence to the many laws and regulations
+- Knowledge of timelines for adherence to laws and regulations

-- Updated documents and data in a centralised location which are readily available
+- Updated documents and data in a centralized location which are readily available

 What is contract labour compliance?

-Contract Labour Act – it is a statutory Act which deals with contract labour employment, their rights, principle and contractor roles, registers and remittances.
+Contract Labour Act is a statutory act which deals with employment, rights, principle, contractor roles, registers and remittances of labour.

-Factories Act – This deals with licenses and norms to operate an industry, hazardous operations permits, safety, health, efficiency and well-being of the persons at work places etc.
+Factories Act –deals with licenses and norms to operate an industry, hazardous operations permits, safety, health, efficiency and well-being of the persons at work places, etc.

 The employer-employee relationship is, and has always been in a constant state of evolution.
 As the nature of this relationship evolves and changes, so does the nature of disputes that arise as a result of divergent interests, which the employer and employee seek to protect in their interaction with each other and the society in general.
 Several laws and legislations have been drafted to create an appropriate framework to address these concerns with an objective to reasonably balance the interests of both the employers and employees.
 Such employment laws have a broad ambit and include in their scope all areas of the employer-employee relationship.
 They are not merely restricted to contractual issues and/or workplace discrimination.
 Like any other contract in India, an employment contract also consists of the following essential features- offer, acceptance, consideration, competent parties, legal object and free consent.